captn3m0/indiapost-tracker/README.md

 Simple no-captcha required API for tracking packages on the India Post website.

 -   JSON API
 -   No CAPTCHA
- - ISO formatted timestamps
 -   Returns all events and available data for the given Item
 -   Unofficial API.
 No liabilities
- - Requests are currently logged because [Heroku does not offer a way to disable logging](http://stackoverflow.com/questions/22582466/disable-heroku-router-logs).
-This data will never be sold or given to a third-party.

 ## How to use